timonweb/djow/README.rst

 Django On Wings (DJOW)
 ========================

-A project template for Django 1.6.
+A project template for Django 1.7 (see tag django-1.6 for Django 1.6 support)

 A very first note
 =================